dcos/dcos-ui/README.md

 **NOTE:** http://dcos.local will only resolve if both your DC/OS UI Server and DC/OS Cluster are operational and running.

-## DCOS UI
+## DC/OS UI

-This repository contains the DCOS UI application.
-The application gathers data from endpoints located on the DCOS Image.
+This repository contains the DC/OS UI application.

 ##### Installation Instructions: